 - What’s the real cost to me?

-In this blog, I’ll discuss each question in turn and how they should guide your search for an AI vendor.
+In this blog, I’ll discuss each question in turn and explain how they should guide your search for an AI vendor.

 What’s the ROI going to be?